Summer Ride Programs

 A younger athlete may sign up with Coach and Program Director’s approval.

-• Must have mastered foundational bike handling skills including balancing & pedaling, shifting, braking, and comfortably standing up on their pedals on downhills with technical features.
+• Intermediate - Advanced riders.
+Must demonstrate mastery of foundational bike handling skills including balancing & pedaling, shifting, braking, and comfortably standing up on their pedals on downhills with technical features (Blue/Black rated trails).

 • Must be comfortable riding a lift and loading bike on lift (with resort staff assistance)